kawaicheung/book-on-naming-things/manuscript/Ch_IteratingMeaning.md

 When we read the conditional in isolation, we don't know why we're sending the auto-response.
 We need to trickle into the `shouldSendAutoResponse()` method to find out.
 In essence, we haven't gained much of anything in comprehension.
 We've just tucked away some logic that we likely will have to drill into later anyways.

 I find this happens a lot with these quick little extraction exercises.
 Our natural inclination is to name the newly extracted construct (beit a method or variable) after the outcome of the conditions being met rather than what the conditions actually mean.
-In other words, we name the method after the effect rather than the cause.
+In other words, we name the method after the _effect_ rather than the _cause_.

 It's a simpler naming choice because we are staring at the effect in code while we're doing the extraction.
 In this case, the _effect_ of the extracted piece of logic is that an auto-response should be sent.
 But, why are we sending it?